 2. Your Air Conditioning System Runs Longer, Gets Clogged and Fails

-Air conditioning systems can be big, complex, and very expensive.
+Air conditioning repair can be big, complex, and very expensive.
 All of the air in your home, along with airborne particles, cycle through this single point multiple times in a single day.
 Similar to dust that settles on a flat surface, the spinning fan blade and air pressure in your HVAC system can force particles onto different surfaces, crevices, heating and cooling coils, and electrical and mechanical components.

 The longer particles remain in the air, the more likely they will build up inside the unit, block air flow and cause damage.